xamarin/Xamarin.Auth/component/GettingStarted.md

 control how the authentication UI is displayed - modally, in navigation controllers, in popovers, etc.

-Before the UI is presented, user needs to start listening to the `Completed` event which fires when the user successfully authenticates or cancels.
-One can find out if the authentication succeeded by testing the `IsAuthenticated` property of `eventArgs`:

-All the information gathered from a successful authentication is available in `eventArgs.Account`.

 ### 2.1 Creating Login UI

 Now, the login UI can be obtained using `GetUI()` method and afterwards login screen is